4D scanning transmission electron microscopy: Selected Applications

-Virtual Diffraction Imaging
+Virtual Diffraction (Dark Field / Bright Field) Imaging

 Virtual diffraction imaging is a method developed to generate real space images from diffraction patterns.
 This technique has been used in characterizing material structures since the 90s but more recently has been applied in 4D STEM applications.
-This technique is often referred to as scanning electron nano diffraction (SEND) in which 4 pairs of magnetic coils are used to tilt the converged probe and raster the beam across the surface.
-A "virtual detector," is not a detector at all but rather a method of data processing which integrates a subset of pixels in diffraction patterns at each raster position to create bright-field and dark-field images.
-The processing of these images is performed by first averaging the diffraction patterns over all scans.
-Then a region of interest is selected in the diffraction pattern, a virtual aperture is drawn on the reduced dataset, and the image is constructed using computational methods.
+This technique often works best with scanning electron nano diffraction (SEND), where the probe convergence angle is relatively low to give separated diffraction disks (thus also giving a resolution measured in nm, not Å).
+A "virtual detector," is not a detector at all but rather a method of data processing which integrates a subset of pixels in diffraction patterns at each raster position to create a bright-field or dark-field image.
+A region of interest is selected on some representative diffraction pattern, and only those pixels within the aperture summed to form the image.
 This virtual aperture can be any size/shape desired and can be created using the 4D dataset gathered from a single scan.
-This ability to simulate different apertures is enabled by 4D STEM methods and eliminates a typical weaknesses in conventional STEM operation as STEM bright-field and dark-field detectors are placed at fixed angles and cannot be changed during imaging.
+This ability to apply different apertures to the same dataset is possible because of having the whole diffraction pattern in the 4D STEM dataset.
+This eliminates a typical weaknesses in conventional STEM operation as STEM bright-field and dark-field detectors are placed at fixed angles and cannot be changed during imaging.

 With a 4D dataset bright/dark-field images can be obtained by integrating diffraction intensities from diffracted and transmitted beams respectively.
-Creating images from these patterns can give nanometer resolution and is typically used to characterize the structure of nanomaterials.
-These diffraction patterns can be indexed and analyzed for orientation and phase mapping, where real space images can be constructed from scans.
-The advantages of performing virtual imaging in 4D STEM include: enabling detector geometries not possible in conventional electron microscopy, allowing for specific use of scattered electrons at any angle which hits the detector, improving signal to noise on images, and resistance to sample bending/dynamic scattering events.
+Creating images from these patterns can give nanometer or atomic resolution information (depending on the pixel step size and the range of diffracted angles used to form the image) and is typically used to characterize the structure of nanomaterials.
+Additionally, these diffraction patterns can be indexed and analyzed using other 4DSTEM techniques, such as orientation and phase mapping, or strain mapping.
+A key advantage of performing virtual diffraction imaging in 4D STEM is the flexibility.
+Any shape of aperture could be used: a circle (cognate with traditional TEM bright/dark field imaging), a rectangle, an annulus (cognate with STEM ADF/ABF imaging), or any combination of apertures in a more complex pattern.
+The use of regular grids of apertures is particularly powerful at imaging a crystal with high signal to noise and minimising the effects of bending and has been used by McCartan et al.; this also allowed the imaging of an array of superlattice spots associated with a particular crystal ordering in part of the crystal as a result of chemical segregation.

-4D STEM has been used to map interfaces, select intensity from selected areas of the diffraction plane to form enhanced dark field images, map positions of nanoscale precipitates, create phase maps of beam sensitive battery cathode materials, and measure degree of crystallinity in metal-organic frameworks (MOFs).
+Virtual diffraction imaging has been used to map interfaces, select intensity from selected areas of the diffraction plane to form enhanced dark field images, map positions of nanoscale precipitates, create phase maps of beam sensitive battery cathode materials, and measure degree of crystallinity in metal-organic frameworks (MOFs).